chipsalliance/firrtl-spec/spec.md

 (TODO: is the `const` restriction a consequence of the passive part or not?
 Why is this required?)
 (TODO: Is this true with probes and stufff?)
 Registers are always associated with a clock.
 Optionally, registers may have a reset signal.
-(TODO: What about an initial value?)

 On every cycle, a register will drive its current value and then latch the value it will take on for the next cycle.